David Perron: St. Louis Blues (2007-2013)

-Edmonton Oilers
+Edmonton Oilers (2013-2015)

 On July 10, 2013, Perron was traded to the Edmonton Oilers in exchange for Magnus Pääjärvi and a 2014 second-round pick.
 When speaking of the trade, Oilers coach Dallas Eakins praised Perron by saying "I love his competitiveness...As much skill as he has, he's got that little bit of nasty in him."
 General manager Craig MacTavish said he expected to use Perron on the left wing with Jordan Eberle or Nail Yakupov and play on their penalty kill.
 Through three preseason games, Perron recorded three goals and four points.
 He was named to the Oilers opening night roster where he played in 13 consecutive games before missing one due to an illness.
 Upon returning to the lineup, he fell ill again and underwent an MRI due to pain in his neck.
 Perron ended up missing four games before returning to the ice on November 7 against the Philadelphia Flyers.
 In his first season with the club, Perron played alongside Jordan Eberle and tied him for team lead in goals.
 In May, he was named to Team Canada for the 2014 IIHF World Championship but was forced to decline due to an injury.

 In his second and final year with Edmonton, Perron started late due to a hip injury.
 He began training in August and was paired with Leon Draisaitl and Mark Arcobello during the regular season.
 The Oilers began the season with a 6–12–2 record and two five game losing streaks by November.
 Perron actively voiced his frustrations about the loses by saying "something has to change...when you are making those mistakes, something needs to happen.
 They are the same mistakes we were doing last year.
 We keep talking about how much better we are this year, but for me it is the same record now that we had last year.
 It is not better."